cloudControl/documentation/Guides/PHP/Yii.md

 #Deploying Yii to cloudControl

-If you're looking for a lightning fast, light and effective PHP Framework for your projects, one without a lot of the cruft and legacy overhead of some of the other popular PHP frameworks available today, you can't go past [Yii Framework](http://www.yiiframework.com/).
-Now at version 1.1.13 it comes with a variety of features to speed up your application development, including:
+If you're looking for a lightning fast, effective and light PHP Framework for your projects, one without a lot of the cruft and legacy overhead of some of the other popular PHP frameworks available today, you can't get past [Yii Framework](http://www.yiiframework.com/).
+Now at version 1.1.13 it comes with a variety of features to speed up your application development, e.g:

  * Baked in Security
  * Clear MVC approach